GovTechSG/seed-documentation/snippets/seed-offboarding-faq.md

 2. In **Details**, enter the text  *I am unable to offboard my device from SEED components but I would like to submit my Intune Device ID to offboard my device from SEED*.
 3. Select SEED as **TechPass Tenant**.
 4. Select Production as **Environment**
+5. Make sure to provide all the required details and submit the form.

+</details><hr />